 Photo Credit: chateaudechambert.com

-One of the rare “real” wine castles, as you would expect it to be.
+One of the rare “real” wine castles, as you would expect it to be and another example of one of the best wineries to visit in Cahors.
 Since 1690 Chateau Chambert vineyard's already covered the finest terroir of the upper plateau of Cahors, in South-West France.
 For over 300 years, its Malbec wine was enjoyed by kings, Popes in Avignon, tsars in Russia and officers in Bordeaux.
 Exported all over Europe, it was known in England as the "Black Wine".
 Chambert has received over 190 medals and praise from the most respected wine critics.
 Recently taken over by a young winemaker specializing in organic wines.

 Be sure to try the delicious and unique aperitif/dessert wine called “Rogomme”.